DragonOfShuu/ultimate-tik-tak-toe/README.md

 However, if the game is using a server, the dispatch will be a function passed to the lower children.
 The lower children will use it exactly like the original reducer, but the parent will send the reducer dispatch arguments to the server instead.
+We'll do this by making a separate component called `gameManagerMultiComponent`.

 When the server responds, it will respond with the updates that need to be made to the data on the client, instead of an entirely new object to save clients from doing